cfryerdev/drugwars-js/README.md

   - Price fluctuations based on location and market conditions
   - Manage inventory space in your "trenchcoat"
   - Deal with loan sharks to borrow money or pay off debt
+  - Use the bank to protect your money from theft
 - **Random Events**: Face unexpected situations like police busts, price spikes, and muggings
 - **State Management**: Uses Jotai for efficient state management with persistence
 - **Debug Mode**: Press F1 to access debug features (for development and testing)